department-of-veterans-affairs/vagov-content/pages/change-direct-deposit-and-contact-information.md

 title: Change VA Direct Deposit And Contact Info
 heading: Change your VA direct deposit and contact information
 display_title: Change direct deposit and contact info
 description: Change VA direct deposit information for your VA disability compensation, pension, or education benefits online.
-Sign in or register for a Premium Account to update your information.
+Sign in or register for a Premium account to update your information.
 keywords: va direct deposit, change va direct deposit
 lastupdate: